Snowdon: Toponymy

-It has been argued that Mount Snowdon, strictly refers to a mountain in British Columbia, Canada, with the Welsh mountain simply being "Snowdon".
-However, the Welsh mountain has been referred to in some uses as "Mount Snowdon" or "Mt Snowdon".
+The Welsh mountain is sometimes referred to as "Mount Snowdon" or "Mt Snowdon" but this is discouraged by many as there is another mountain in British Columbia of the same name.

+In November 2022, national park authority announced they are to refer to the mountain by its Welsh name Yr Wyddfa, not Snowdon.
+Following a two-year transition period, in November 2024, the authority announced the name would be kept following its success in gaining support and adoption by businesses and media.

 Environment

 Geography and geology

 A 1682 survey estimated that the summit of Snowdon was at an elevation of 3720 ft; in 1773, Thomas Pennant quoted a later estimate of 3568 ft above sea level at Caernarfon.
-It was long believed to be the tallest mountain on the island of Great Britain until measurements taken in the eighteenth century confirmed that Ben Nevis, along with several other Scottish peaks, were taller.
+It was long believed to be the tallest mountain on the island of Great Britain until measurements taken in the 18th century confirmed that Ben Nevis and several other Scottish peaks were taller.
 Recent surveys give the height of the summit as 1085 m, making Snowdon the highest mountain in Wales, and the highest point in the British Isles outside Scotland.